Enferlain/kuro_ui/dev_notes/PROGRESS_LOG.md

 - **Custom Select Component**:
     - **Implementation**: Replaced native HTML `<select>` elements with a custom `Select.tsx` component.
     - **Goal**: Eliminated the jarring "white flash" inherent to native dropdowns on dark themes and ensured the dropdown UI matches the application's premium aesthetic (Tailwind styled).

+---

+## Entry: December 15, 2025

+### 1. Canvas Boundary & Physics Constraints
+- **Absolute Boundaries**:
+    - **Implementation**: Defined fixed world bounds (`-10000` to `12000`) in `constants.ts`.
+    - **Visual Clamping**: Updated `Canvas.tsx` to strictly clamp panning and zooming operations.
+Users can no longer scroll past the defined edges, ensuring they never lose sight of their nodes.
+    - **Physics Walls**: Updated `usePhysicsEngine.ts` to generate static rectangular bodies (Walls) around the perimeter.
+Nodes bouncing against these walls are kept inside the play area.
+- **Drag Interaction Fix**:
+    - **Problem**: Users could "pull" nodes through the physics walls by dragging their mouse cursor far outside the bounds.
+The physics constraint (spring) would stretch indefinitely, eventually pulling the node through the static wall body.
+    - **Fix**: Implemented smart clamping in `dragMove`.
+The drag target (mouse position) is now mathematically clamped to the canvas bounds *minus the node's half-size*.
+This means the "ghost hand" pulling the node stops exactly at the wall, making it physicaly impossible to drag a node through, regardless of mouse speed or distance.

+### 2. Startup Visual Stability (The "Flash" Fixes)
+- **Hydration Sync**:
+    - **Problem**: On page load, the grid and nodes would flash at `(0,0)` or default positions for 1 frame before `localStorage` hydration kicked in.
+    - **Fix**: Modified `Canvas.tsx` to set `opacity: 0` on the Grid and World Container until the `hasHydrated` flag is true.
+The app now fades in smoothly once state is ready.
+- **Initialization Jumps**:
+    - **Problem 1 (Pinned Nodes)**: Pinned nodes would load small (LOD size) then animate open.
+    - **Problem 2 (Zoomed Out)**: Normal nodes would load big then animate closed if the user refreshed while zoomed out.
+    - **Fix**: Updated `Node.tsx` initialization logic.
+The component now checks `isImmune` (Pinned) and `isZoomedOut` on mount.
+If either condition is met, the physics springs `jump()` instantly to the target size, skipping the transition animation completely.
+- **Zero-Coordinate Glitch**:
+    - **Problem**: Physics bodies initialized at `(0,0)` before reading the store, causing a single frame of nodes bunched in the corner.
+    - **Fix**: Updated `getMotionValues` to peek directly at the Zustand store (`useStore.getState()`) during initialization, ensuring the very first render frame uses the correct saved coordinates.